flowpoint/atom_language_rholang/README.md

 # language-rholang package

-This is the early stage of editor support for [Rholang][rho-github].
-For now, it has only support for syntax highlighting. :smile:
+This is the early stage of editor support for [Rholang][rho-github]. :smile:

 > **Rholang** is a fully featured, general purpose, Turing-complete programming language built from the rho-calculus.
 It is a behaviorally typed, **r**-eflective, **h**-igher **o**-rder process language and the official smart contracting language of [RChain][rchain-coop].
 Its purpose is to concretize fine-grained, programmatic concurrency.
 [RChain Architecture][arch-rholang]